dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 instead of at compile time".
 It's almost like the word "late" describes *when* it enforces the variable's guarantees.

-In this case, since the field has a non-nullable type, every time the field is read, a runtime check is inserted to make sure it is not `null`.
-If it is `null`, an exception is thrown.
+In this case, since the field is not definitely initialized, every time the field is read, a runtime check is inserted to make sure it has been assigned a value.
+If it hasn't, an exception is thrown.
 Giving the variable the type `String` means "you should never see me with a value other than a string" and the `late` modifier means "verify that at runtime".

 In some ways, the `late` modifier is more "magical" than using `?` because any use of the field could fail, and there isn't anything textually visible at the